-Approximately 10% of clinical placements change partially or completely before or during any clinical experience.
-In the event a clinical facility becomes unable to provide a clinical experience, the assigned Director of Clinical Education in consultation with the student will revise the clinical education schedule using available clinical education resources.
-If a facility changes the experience, the university expects the student to accommodate the change by using effective communication skills and demonstrating professional behavior, flexibility and adaptability.
-Students remain responsible for expenses that result from changes in clinical education schedules or from changes in facility arrangements for any clinical experience.
+Approximately 10% of clinical placements change partially or completely before or during any CE experience.
+In the event a CE site becomes unable to provide a CE experience, the assigned Director of Clinical Education will revise the clinical education schedule in consultation with the student and using the CE resources available at the time of cancellation.
+If a CE changes the experience, the university expects the student to accommodate the change by using effective communication skills as well as to demonstrate professional behavior, flexibility, and adaptability.
+Students are responsible for expenses that result from changes in CE schedules or from changes in site arrangements for any CE experience.

-Students are not allowed to make changes to their placements once the selection process has ended.
-If a student believes they have a justifiable reason for requesting a change in her/his clinical placement, the student must: 1) Articulate in writing clear reasons why her/his selection should be altered; 2) Submit the written request to alter the clinical education selection to the assigned DCE; 3) Meet with the DCEs for further discussion.
-Completion of written request and meeting with the DCEs does not guarantee that a change to the student's selection will be approved.
+Students are not allowed to make changes to their placements once the match process has ended.
+If a student believes they have a justifiable reason for requesting a change in their CE placement, then the student must: 1) articulate in writing clear reasons why their CE experience should be altered; 2) submit the written request to alter the CE experience to the assigned DCE; and 3) meet with the DCEs for further discussion.
+Completion of written request and meeting with the DCEs does not guarantee that a change to the student's CE experience will be approved.